-- How does Nadex calculate the expiration value for futures, forex, events and bitcoin contracts?
+- How does Nadex calculate the expiration value for futures, forex, and economic event contracts?

 - How does the expiration value impact the payout of binary options?